 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

-All morning long, the sky was filled with American planes.
-At noon, all the planes landed and the pilots went to lunch.
-At 12:45 planes approached the airfield from the north.
-The tankers on duty at the airfield counted 54 planes.
-When bombs began exploding, the men knew the planes were Japanese.
-After the attack, the 192nd remained at Ft.
-Stotsenburg for almost two weeks.
+All morning long on December 8th, the sky was filled with American planes.
+At noon, the planes landed to be refueled and the pilots went to lunch.
+The planes were parked in a straight line outside the pilots’ mess hall.
+At 12:45, two formations, totaling 54 planes, approached the airfield from the north.
+When bombs began exploding on the runways, the tankers knew that the planes were Japanese.
+One bomb hit the mess hall where the pilots were eating.

 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”